Narutuffy/hashnode-backup/ckel3vxb600hjv3s18x6k9czk.md

-## Executing functions in node.js from CLI
+## Executing functions in node.js via CLI

 Sometimes you just want to execute a particular function in an existing node.js backend, instead of making whole network requests to run that function you can run it using your CLI.